Home - Bookapy Book Preview

 “She does,” Darras replied after receiving an OK from Erren.

 “You will be collected from Silvak after your mission.
-Iversirion has a gateway so we can expedite your journey.”
+Iversirion has a gateway so that we can expedite your journey.”

 “I look forward to it,” Darras thanked her as she rose and moved swiftly out of sight.